Loew's Canal Theatre

 - Jan 18, 2010 — Future for the Loew's Canal?

-The theatre was opened and operated by Loew’s Theatres, until the 1960’s.
-Then, it became an ‘indie’ before it closed circa 1979-1980.
-Structurally, the theatre appears to be in good shape.
-Exterior staircases on the side street are still present.
-Additionally, while shuttered, the theatre auditorium has not yet been converted to retail space, only the entance & lobby were converted into an electronics store which operated for many years.
+The theatre was opened and operated by Loew’s Theatres, until the late-1950’s.
+Structurally, the theatre appears to be in reasonably good shape.
+Exterior iron staircases on the side street are still present.
+Additionally, while shuttered, the theatre auditorium has not yet been converted to retail space, it was used for storage for a while.
+Only the entance & lobby were converted into an electronics store from November 26, 1962 which operated for several decades.

 In 2010, hope was raised for the possible renovation of the long shuttered Loew’s Canal Theatre when the building’s current owners supported an effort by the Committee to Revitalize and Enrich the Arts and Tomorrow’s Economy(CREATE) to conduct a feasibility study for the conversion of the Canal Theatre into a multipurpose performance arts center.
 The group received $150,000 from the city for a feasibility study and $140.00 for additional studies.

-Also that year, the facade of the lobby portion of the building was declared a city landmark.
+Also in September 2010, the facade and the lobby portion of the building was declared a landmark by the New York City Landmarks Preservation Commission.
 The auditorium was reported to be in remarkably good shape, with most of the decor intact.

 Just login to your account and subscribe to this theater.